 If you have created a connector before, you may optionally use an existing one from the available connector list and modify it to fit your needs with the pencil icon or delete it with the trash icon.

-Note that not all fields offered are required.
+Not all fields offered are required.

 This action allows you to track user, event, and purchase attributes all in one action.